Myndex/apca-introduction/analysis.md

     threshold values.
 Just like the shift by 1 in the WCAG formula, this can simply be ignored._

 The scale/offset adjust is part of perceptual uniformity. xi can't discard it just because he doesn't understand it.
 No, it can not be ignored.
-The bastardized math that xi presents here is not a valid version of APCA.
+The bastardized math that xi presents here is **not a valid version of APCA**.
 It is corrupted and distorted in order to play into xi's narrative.

 .